Southern Chinch Bug, Blissus insularis Barber (Insecta: Hemiptera: Blissidae)

 Credit: R.H.
 Cherry, University of Florida

 Chinch bugs are not evenly distributed in an infestation site; rather, infected plots are scattered throughout the area (Kerr 1966).
-Within an infected plot, Blissus insularis distribute vertically from the turf thatch down into the upper organic layer of soil, usually to a depth of 38 mm below the surface.
+Within an infected plot, Blissus insularis distribute vertically from the turf thatch down into the upper organic layer of soil, usually to a depth of 38 mm (1½ in) below the surface.
 When Blissus insularis population levels are high, the chinch bugs are seen running over the grass blades.
 However, their main feeding activity continues to focus on the area of the plant between the turf thatch and the organic soil level.

 The extent of injury of infected areas of St. Augustinegrass results from the gregarious feeding habits of the southern chinch bug (Wilson 1929).
 Large numbers of nymphs and adults gather at the base of one plant.
 As they feed, chinch bugs drain the sap from the grass until it withers, turning from a healthy green color to a brown-yellow color, and finally dies (Beyer 1924; Wilson 1929).
 Once the feeding group has killed one section of grass stolons, they move as a unit to the next adjacent stolon, continuing their destruction of the lawn.